acherm/acherm.github.io/_posts/2020-01-03-FailuresAndSuccess2019.md

 tags: [scholar, publications, review]
 ---

-2019 is over and it's a good excuse to report on failures and successes (in no particular order):
+2019 is over (all the best!) and it's a good excuse to report on some of my failures and successes (from an MIP to football, in no particular order):

 * most influential paper (MIP) award together with Philippe Collet, Philippe Lahire, and Robert B. France, at [SLE 2019](http://www.sleconf.org/2019/) for our 2009 paper “Composing feature models”. [slides](https://fr.slideshare.net/PhilCollet/sle-2019-mip-award-sle-2009-composing-feature-models) and [press release (in french)](https://ins2i.cnrs.fr/fr/cnrsinfo/des-scientifiques-primes-pour-leurs-travaux-sur-les-feature-models)